-- 14.2.1.
-Cloud will be defined as a white opaque area with little or no image information available of the ground features below.
+- 14.2.1 Cloud will be defined as a white opaque area with little or no image information available of the ground features below.
 It does not include cloud shadow.
-Dense haze, which causes consistent muting of imagery, should be included. - 14.2.2.
-There are different CC assessment routines, for example: - Automatic or semi-automatic thresholding, with subsequent quality factor including issues of dense haze, haze, smoke, pollution, snow, shadow, etc. A visual observation after classification is required to adjust CC, taking into account issues of dense haze, cloud conglomeration, etc. - b) Manual photo interpretation and subsequent vector digitising.
-If a definite boundary between affected pixels and unaffected pixels is visible, it is a cloud. - 14.2.3.
-The JRC decided that imposing a common CC assessment approach on the FW contractor is not efficient.
-The CC assessment should result in an agreement between the FW contractor and the MS
+Dense haze, which causes consistent muting of imagery, should be included. - 14.2.2 There are different CC assessment routines, for example: - a) Automatic or semi-automatic thresholding, with subsequent quality factor including issues of dense haze, haze, smoke, pollution, snow, shadow, etc. A visual observation after classification is required to adjust CC, taking into account issues of dense haze, cloud conglomeration, etc. - b) Manual photo interpretation and subsequent vector digitising.
+If a definite boundary between affected pixels and unaffected pixels is visible, it is a cloud.

-- administrations (or contractors), otherwise the FW contractor must report to the JRC, which has the right to decide. - 14.2.4.
-Both approaches in section 14.2.2 are accepted by the JRC.
-However, to arrive at an efficient CAP checks programme with a successful outcome, the MS administration (or contractor) and the FW contractor should aim for optimisation of the image use. - 14.2.5.
-CC validation and MeteoFlagging should follow the procedure described in Chapter 7. - 14.2.6.
-The accuracy to which CC assessment will be performed is better than 1% of CC definition.
+- 14.2.3 The JRC decided that imposing a common CC assessment approach on the FW contractor is not efficient.
+The CC assessment should result in an agreement between the FW contractor and the MS administrations (or contractors), otherwise the FW contractor must report to the JRC, which has the right to decide. - 14.2.4 Both approaches in section 14.2.2 are accepted by the JRC.
+However, to arrive at an efficient CAP checks programme with a successful outcome, the MS administration (or contractor) and the FW contractor should aim for optimisation of the image use. - 14.2.5 CC validation and MeteoFlagging should follow the procedure described in Chapter 7. - 14.2.6 The accuracy to which CC assessment will be performed is better than 1% of CC definition.

-15. Risk of satellite failure
+15 Risk of satellite failure

-- 15.1.1.
-The FW contractor is responsible for communicating any technical problem connected to a satellite sensor, the receiving station or the processing chain as soon as possible to the JRC.
-This is important to limit risks to the campaign by allowing switching to other satellite sensors or switching to traditional OTSC for the checks of the area-based subsidies. - 15.1.2.
-There is at today's date (issue v.
-10.5 date 18/01/2019 of this document) no further notice on the malfunction of the WV-4 control moment gyros.
-Digital Globe is working on this but until now without success.
-The gyros are basically accelerating and slowing down the satellite's movement for slewing in order to task the correct Area of Interest.
-However, all other satellites that are operated by Digital Globe (WorldView-1, WorldView-2, WorldView-3 and GeoEye-1) are reported to be in perfect working order.
-Pls. see G4CAP documentation page for updates on this issue on WV4.
+- 15.1.1 The FW contractor is responsible for communicating any technical problem connected to a satellite sensor, the receiving station or the processing chain as soon as possible to the JRC.
+This is important to limit risks to the campaign by allowing switching to other satellite sensors or switching to traditional OTSC for the checks of the areabased subsidies. - 15.1.2 The malfunction of the WV-4 control moment gyros is considered non repairable.
+Therefore the WorldView-4 satellite is unfortunately considered lost.
+However, all other satellites that are operated by Maxar (WorldView-1, WorldView-2, WorldView-3 and GeoEye-1) are reported to be in perfect working order.

-16. LPIS QA image acquisition
+16 LPIS QA image acquisition

-16.1.
-LPIS QA introduction
+16.1 LPIS QA introduction